undur/wo-jetty-adaptor/README.md

 ## 🔌 wo-adaptor-jetty

 A Jetty-based WOAdaptor.
-Based on Jetty's own servlet-free APIs meaning it's relatively simple and lightweigt.
+Based on Jetty's own servlet-free APIs making it's relatively simple and lightweigt.

-## Why?

-* I want websockets.
-* I like having control over the HTTP-serving part of my applications.
-* The default adaptor for `ng-objects` is Jetty-based meaning a Jetty-based `WOAdaptor` will allow me to serve `WO` and `ng` from the same application / jetty server instance. _And_ I can share WebSocket logic between frameworks.

 ## Usage

-Build/install and add as a dependency to your application.
+Build/install and add as a dependency to your app.
 Then pass the launch argument `-WOAdaptor WOAdaptorJetty` to your application.

 ```xml
 <dependency>